codezapper/PythonCodeExercises/SearchPlayer/README.md

   - "meta:one" will return all matches from the words "meta" *AND* "one" (e.g. song "one" by "metallica")
   - "meta:one mega" will return all matches from the words "meta" *AND* "one" plus all the matches from the word "mega" (e.g. song "one" by "metallica" plus all songs by "megadeth")

-The search is done on a search key based on the combination of the three elements, so that looking for multiple words in a single song can also be done by typing the title with no spaces (e.g. "blackice" will return the album "black ice").
+The standard search is done on a search key based on the combination of the three elements, so that looking for multiple words in a single song can also be done by typing the title with no spaces (e.g. "blackice" will return the album "black ice").

+The regex search is done applying the regula expression to title, artist, album separately.

 There are two reserved words in the search:
   - "random" will pick a single result out of the current single query.
 This is done for a single search term.
 For instance: